SeanDBon/grimhallownotes/story.md

 coffins.
 On two sides of the room there are pipes, one of them has **RATS**.
 We fill up the two tunnels and then find some trinkets in the coffins.
 As we make it further through the sewers we are ganked by the rats.
 M.I.A. hits a crazy 30x collateral.
 We get overrun as the rats seem endless, so we make a break for it.
 We get blocked by two larger boss rats.
-As we prepare for death we get saved by a hooded man with gun hands.
+As we prepare for death we get saved by a hooded man with gun hands(maybe).
 We make a jump for a chain the man climbed.
 The party talks to him for a while, he explains how a beast killed his rat king and is now producing toxic sludge.
 The sludge is causing the Weeping Pox, and he asks for our help to kill him. _**The fight was hard.**_</br>
 We see a piece of paper, in another room after the fight.
-When touched we see a black card, (i couldn't keep up).
+When touched we see a black card, we got a vision.
+It gave a pentagram on Bestiarius pointer finger.
 ---

+## Session Two
+After the encounter Vitir asks us to help unblock the sewers, he believes the water is no longer tainted now that the big guy was dead.
+The party, in bad shape, decide to go recoup first and takes a long rest.
+Vitir then pulls out an orb, and holds it in front of him.
+He pulls his hand away but the orb stays floating.
+He then claps and a large explosion is heard.
+It seems to have unblocked the passages and with a rush, the sewage starts coming out again.
+We ask him for some of his orbs and how to make them.
+We then ask about the disease and the weeping pox.
+M.I.A. does some pillaging.
+After we head back to Valera to tell her what we found out.
+We all get paid 250 gold for our troubles.
+She then tells us our next mission.
+She tells us about an expert in medicine that Farma asked about, and then asks if there is anything strange about some letters her sister sent.
+We do some shopping and then head out to Sleepy Vale.
+After a day and half of travel we get to a small mountain.
+As we climb the weather turns cold and snowy, odd for this time of year.
+We decide to hunker up until it passes.
+As we get camp setup we hear footsteps approaching.
+Three strong gladiator looking dudes approach us.
+They request the black card that Bestiarius took from the sewers quite forcefully.
+The biggest guy suggests a duel with Bestiarius, which he accepts.
+After a bit of back and forth the big guy goes wacko.
+He nearly splits Bestiarius in half.
+As he is about to pass out we all have a vision of him sitting on a throne above us.
+He comes back healed and then the fight really breaks out.
+It was hard fought, then they seemed to disappear as we are starting to win.